 Do I have favorites?
 You bet I do.
 Do they change?
 Absolutely.
 Are there some interpretations that I do not like or enjoy?
 Yes, and I am not loathe to say so.
 But the purpose of this site is not to criticize, rather to celebrate this wonderful instrument, the music that has been composed for it, and the people who play it so beautifully.

 As I said, the creation of this website has been, and continues to be, an odyssey.
 And like Odysseus, I landed on an island for an adventure that was unrelated to my original quest.
 I took time off to write a novel, a murder mystery with a musical polemic.
 In the end, this adventure turned out to be an inevitable and important part of my musical journey.
 I have written what I am told is quite a good book, entertaining and informative, and to those for whom the performance of music is as critically important to their own quality of life as it is to mine, it is an important book.
 I take the liberty of adding access to it, and to the second in the series, on the pages of this site in the hope that it will be read and enjoyed by many.

-And the the recently published second mystery in the series
+And this is the more recently published second mystery in the series:

 Follow these links to our main subject categories